 • 1 tablespoon white vinegar

 • 10 drops essential oil (I used lemon.
-You can use any flavors and scents you like)
+Any flavors and scents you prefer can be used)

-I mixed everything together in an old glass pump bottle.
-I shook it up and… to my surprise, it worked.
-It seemed like magic at first.
-It wasn’t magic, but it cut through the grease surprisingly well.
-Especially in things like smoothie cups and cereal bowls.Now, if you’re dealing with cooked lasagna or greasy pans, you might need to scrub a little more or sprinkle some baking soda on top—but there was still no weird residue and it rinsed clean.
+I mixed all that together in an old pump glass bottle.
+I shook it up and. surprise, it worked.
+It was like magic at first.
+It wasn’t magic, though.
+It cut through the grease pretty well, surprisingly.
+Especially in things like cereal bowls and smoothie cups.

-Feeling a bit bold?
-You can level up the recipe:
+Feeling a bit adventurous?
+You can enhance the recipe:

 • 1 cup warm water

-• 1 tablespoon grated natural soap (or melt small chunks)
+• 1 tablespoon grated natural soap (or melt small pieces)

 • 1 teaspoon glycerin

-• A few drops of tea tree or eucalyptus oil (for their antibacterial vibes)
+• A few drops of tea tree or eucalyptus oil (for their antibacterial vibrations)

-This one felt luxurious, honestly.
+This one felt fancy, for real.
 Creamy texture, and the scent?
 Spa-like.
-I kept sniffing my hands afterward like a weirdo.
+I was sniffing my hands afterward like a weirdo.

-Here’s the thing: don’t expect your homemade dishwashing liquid to foam like commercial brands.
-That’s just not how natural stuff works.
-But don’t let the lack of suds fool you.
-It still cleans.
-You just have to retrain your brain a little.
+Here’s the thing: don’t expect your homemade dishwashing liquid to be as foamy as commercial ones.
+That’s just not how natural things work.
+But don’t let the lack of bubbles fool you.
+It does clean.
+You just have to retrain your brain a bit.

-Also, it’s not shelf-stable forever.
-You’ll want to use it up within a couple of weeks or store it in the fridge if you make a big batch.
-Learned that the gross way—let’s not go there.
+And besides, it’s not shelf-stable forever.
+You have to use it within a few weeks or put it in the fridge if you do a big batch.
+Learned that one the horrible way don’t want to go there.

 LEAVE A REPLY